by Hanks Realty Group

 The New Year has arrived.
+Christmas décor is boxed back up in the attic.
 Fireworks are gone.
 The champagne flutes are back in the cabinet.
-And now - now - you are staring at the same closets, the same junk drawer, the same mystery boxes in the garage that have not moved since the Obama administration.
+And now—now—you’re staring at the same closets, the same junk drawer, the same mystery boxes in the garage that haven’t moved since the second Bush administration.

 This is your sign.

-Because a cluttered house is not just a storage problem.
-It is a mental fog machine.
-It whispers, "I'll deal with it later," while quietly stealing your peace, your time, and your ability to find the scissors when you need them.
+Because a cluttered house isn’t just a storage problem.
+It’s a mental fog machine.
+It whispers, “I’ll deal with it later,” while quietly stealing your peace, your time, and your ability to find the scissors when you need them.

 Step 1: Call It What It Is